Extremality of families of sets: Extremal principle for a collection of families of sets

-\begin{remark} \begin{enumerate} \item The extended extremal principle in Theorem~\ref{T1.4} is a simplified version of Corollary~\ref{C3.2}. \item Corollary~\ref{C3.2} show that approximate stationarity of a given collection of closed sets with respect to general perturbations (Definition~\ref{D1.5}\,\eqref{D1.5.4}) implies its fuzzy (up to $\eps$) separation (Definition~\ref{D1.6}).
-Note that, unlike the model discussed in \cite{BuiKru19}, not only the points $x_i$ and $x_i^*$ $(i=1,\ldots,n)$ usually involved in fuzzy separation statements depend on $\eps$, but also the perturbation sets $\widetilde\Omega_1,\ldots,\widetilde\Omega_n$, and these sets are not in general assumed to be `close' to the given sets $\Omega_1,\ldots,\Omega_n$, except for the condition $\max_{1\le i\le n}d(\bx,\widetilde\Omega_i)\to0$ as $\eps\downarrow0$ which follows straightforwardly from Definition~\ref{D1.5}.
+\item Theorem~\ref{T4.5} shows that approximate stationarity of a given collection of families of closed sets implies its fuzzy (up to $\eps$) separation.
+Note that, unlike the model discussed in \cite{BuiKru19}, not only the points $x_i$ and $x_i^*$ $(i=1,\ldots,n)$ usually involved in fuzzy separation statements depend on $\eps$, but also the perturbation sets $A_1,\ldots,A_n$.